andreaskviby/Optimistic-Locking/README.md

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+We are actively looking for issues, pull requests and contributors.

+## Developer

+The project is developed by [Andreas Kviby](https://github.com/andreaskviby).

 ## Security